00sapo/ask-llm.py/prompt-lib/literature-exploration.md

 - How do the authors use transformers for doing OCR?
 - How do the authors inspect the model?
 - Which kind of analysis do the authors use for inspecting the model and how does it work?
 - What are the takeaways of this paper?
-- Does the model use the READ 2016 dataset?
-- What are the best CER and WER obtained on the READ 2016 dataset?
-- How confident are you in your answer?
-Consider the availability of the PDF and the correspondence between the PDF (if any) and the metadata (0-1).

 ```json
 {